-One of the things I am asked most often is how to look after and clean my jewellery.
+Looking after jewellery is one of the things I am asked most often: how do I look after it and how do I clean it?
 Here are a few tips.
 If in doubt about cleaning a specific necklace, get in touch via the contact page.

 - Put jewellery on last, after makeup, perfume, sunscreen, hair products and the like.

 - Always wipe down jewellery after wearing with a damp cloth.
 This will help remove perspiration, body oils, creams and makeup that will accumulate on jewellery.

 - Store your jewellery flat, preferably in the box it came in.
 Hanging jewellery or jewellery rolls etc are not kind to jewellery with stones and can scratch silver or damage the neckrings.
 If you are travelling, you can put three or four pieces, separated by tissues, in the same box.
 Pad the box out with more tissues to make sure they can’t move around too much.